Dineshmedisetty/lab3git/README.txt

 .
 Setup and First Commit:

-§ Install Git on your system
+§ Install Git on your system.

-§ Configure Git with your username and email
+§ Configure Git with your username and email.

-§ Create a new directory for a project (e.g., my_first_repo)
+§ Create a new directory for a project (e.g., my_first_repo).

-§ Initialize a Git repository within this directory (git init)
+§ Initialize a Git repository within this directory (git init).

 § Create a simple text file (e.g., README.txt) with some content.